Tomas-Kaiser/docker_tutorial/README.md

 `docker volume inspect app-data`

 `docker run -d -p 4000:3000 -v app-data:/app/data react-app` -v stands for volume to pass data in app-data to the directory in a container /app/data.
 Any changes there will be stored outside of the container so if we delete a container and create a new one we will still have the data which we created in the previous container there.

+### Copying Files between the Host and Containers

+`docker cp $CONTAINER_ID:/app/log.txt .` to copy a log file to current directory on the host.
+It works vice-versa too `docker cp secret.txt $CONTAINER_ID:/app`